andriisgit/country-redirect/readme.txt

 == Changelog ==

+= 1.1 =
+* Add whitelist IPs for Alexa, Bing, DuckDuck, Google, Yandex
+* Update databases

 = 1.0 =
-The first release of the plugin
+* The first release of the plugin

+== Upgrade Notice ==

+= 1.1 =
+Add whitelist IPs for Alexa, Bing, DuckDuck, Google, Yandex.
+Update databases.

+= 1.0 =
+The first release of the plugin.

 == Translations ==
 * English - default